kubernetes-sigs/gateway-api/geps/gep-713/index.md

 of one of the existing _fields_ in the `spec` of an object, or it may add additional fields that are _not_ in the `spec` of the object.

+### Why use Policy Attachment at all?

+Consistent UX across GW implementations

+Support for common tooling such as gwctl that can compute and display effective policies at each layer

+Avoid annotation hell

 ### Direct Policy Attachment

 For more description of the details of Direct Policy Attachment,